ROOT CANALS DON’T HAVE TO BE A PAIN

 A root canal is a non-surgical procedure in which the diseased pulp and the nerve are removed, and the root canal system is thoroughly cleaned and sealed.
 To restore the tooth to full function, a crown is usually placed on it as a form of restoration.

-The procedure may be carried out in as little as one visit and typically involves local anesthesia to eliminate any form of discomfort.
-If patients are anxious, laughing gas or other sedation methods can be made available during the procedure.
+Dentists can perform the procedure in as little as one visit, typically using local anesthesia to eliminate discomfort.
+Additionally, if patients feel anxious, they can offer laughing gas or other sedation methods during the procedure.
 You will be able to operate a vehicle after your procedure if need be.
 In a short amount of time, you should be able to return to your normal routine.

 The infected pulp at the root of the problem can be such that it seeps into your bloodstream.
-This may in turn cause further health complications that can be easily avoided.
-Furthermore, a tooth that is swollen and causes a great amount of pain is not operating properly.
-That’s why your dentist should examine you at once.
+This situation can lead to easily avoidable health complications.
+Since a swollen tooth causing significant pain does not function properly, it’s crucial to have your dentist examine you immediately.
 Suffering through dental pain and risking other health problems is simply not worth the trouble.

 Root canal treatment is only half the job to ensure your functional oral health gets back to normal.
 We’ll also restore the tooth to match its original shape and color.